acidanthera/VoodooPS2/README.md

 2013-01-24 v1.7.8 (beta)
 - Added acceleration table as suggested by valko.
 This makes small movements more precise and large movements quicker.

-- Implemented "Momentum Scroll."
+- Implemented Momentum Scroll.
 This allows scrolling to continue after you have released from the trackpad.
 There is probably some work that could still be done here to make it match the feel of a real Mac, but I think it may be close.
 Please provide feedback.
 This feature is enabled by default, but you can turn it off in System Preferences -> Accessibility -> Mouse & Trackpad -> Trackpad Options.

-- Implemented support for System Preferences -> Accessibility -> "Ignore built-in trackpad when mouse or wireless trackpad is present"  If set, the trackpad will be disabled when there is one or more USB mice plugged in.
+- Implemented support for System Preferences -> Accessibility -> Ignore built-in trackpad when mouse or wireless trackpad is present  If set, the trackpad will be disabled when there is one or more USB mice plugged in.
 You must install the VoodooPS2Daemon as described in the installation instructions for this to work.
 This is also implemented for VoodooPS2Mouse.kext if ActLikeTrackpad is set.

-- Added a "temporary Drag Lock" feature.
-If you enter Drag (double tap+hold) with the Command key down, it will be as if you had "Drag Lock" set in trackpad preferences, but just for that drag operation.
+- Added a temporary Drag Lock feature.
+If you enter Drag (double tap+hold) with the Command key down, it will be as if you had Drag Lock set in trackpad preferences, but just for that drag operation.
 The drag is ended by tapping, just like normal drag lock.

-- Added support for "middle button."
+- Added support for middle button.
 You can get a middle button click if you use three-finger tap.
 This is enabled by setting ButtonCount to 3 in Info.plist.
 If this causes an issue or you wish to disable it, set ButtonCount to 2 in the Info.plist.
 In addition, if you wish to reverse the function of two-finger tap and three-finger tap, set SwapDoubleTriple to true in the Info.plist.

 - Added support for Synaptics ClickPad(™).
 These trackpads have a single button under the entire pad.
-In order to make these trackpads usable, the trackpad must be placed into "Extended W Mode" which allows the driver to obtain data from both a primary and secondary finger.
+In order to make these trackpads usable, the trackpad must be placed into Extended W Mode which allows the driver to obtain data from both a primary and secondary finger.
 Support for these trackpads should be considered experimental since it has only been tested via simulation with a Probook trackpad (which is not a ClickPad).
 Let me know how/if it works.

 - Key sequences for trackpad 3-finger swipes are now configurable in the keyboard driver Info.plist.
 Any combination of keys can be sent.
 Controlled by the following configuration items: ActionSwipeUp, ActionSwipeDown, ActionSwipeLeft, ActionSwipeRight.

 - By default, the horizontal scroll area at the bottom and the vertical scroll area at the right are not enabled.
 You can re-enable them by setting the HorizonalScrollDivisor and VerticalScrollDivisor to one (1).

-- Fixed a bug where if the trackpad was "disabled" before a system restart, the LED remained lit.
+- Fixed a bug where if the trackpad was disabled before a system restart, the LED remained lit.
 The LED is now turned off at boot and during shutdown/restart.

 - Separated Divisor in Info.plist to DivisorX and DivisorY.
 This may help those of you with different trackpads than the Probook one.
 For the Probook both of these variables are set to one (no adjustment).